stellashen/cross-off/README.md

 2. Render the task with a different style (grayed out, crossed off).
 3. Re-render the current list component to display the tasks in their correct positions (that is, a completed task should display under "Completeds").

+After we delete a task, it will be moved to the "Trash" can, and we can click the "Trash" button on the sidebar to open the trash page and view the deleted tasks.

+View sample state here: [Sample State - CrossOff wiki](https://github.com/stellashen/cross-off/wiki/sample-state)

 To achieve these goals, I used the following code:

 #### container for one task: